ccwang002/phd-thesis/README.md

 Clean up intermediate files by:

-    latexmk -C
+    latexmk -c
-    latexmk -CA  # also remove the built PDF
+    latexmk -C  # also remove the built PDF